avishkamadushan4338/avishkamadushan4338/README.md

 - 🇱🇰 Based in **Sri Lanka**
 - 🎓 Undergraduate at **University of Westminster**
 - 💡 Passionate about **Web Development & Python Programming**
-- ⚡ Building real-world systems & scalable apps
+- ⚡ Building real-world scalable applications

 ---